mesg-foundation/engine/docs/guide/application/listen-for-events.md

 ## Why listen for events?

-Applications listen for events in real time to execute actions or tasks when something relevant happens on a technology.
+Applications listen for events in real-time to execute actions or tasks when something relevant happens on a technology.

-## Listening for events from services
+## Listening for events from Services

-To listen for events, the application needs to open a stream with Core with [gRPC](https://grpc.io/) using the [Protobuffer definition](https://github.com/mesg-foundation/core/blob/dev/api/core/api.proto).
-When opening the stream, the application listens to the service.
-It can listen to many service as the same time.
+To listen for events, the Application needs to open a stream with Core with [gRPC](https://grpc.io/) using the [Protobuffer definition](https://github.com/mesg-foundation/core/blob/dev/api/core/api.proto).
+When opening the stream, the Application listens to the Service.
+It can listen to many Services at the same time.

 <tabs>
 <tab title="Request" vp-markdown>